 - For September 2023 entry: 30 June 2023

 - For January 2024 entry: 30 September 2023

 Advice to applicants

-If you are interested in applying for one of our PhD programmes, please send your enquiry to the Modern Languages PGR Director, Dr Peter Cave , in the first instance.
-She will review your qualifications and your research proposal before directing your enquiry to a potential supervisor among our translation and interpreting studies specialists.
+If you are interested in applying for one of our PhD programmes, please send your enquiry to the Modern Languages PGR Director, Professor Stephen Hutchings , in the first instance.
+He will review your qualifications and your research proposal before directing your enquiry to a potential supervisor among our translation and interpreting studies specialists.

 The University requires an interview for all applicants to whom we consider making an offer.